 What’s it like in the Dantzer Lab?

 Our lab aims to be a highly dynamic, diverse, motivated, and collaborative group that operates under the fundamental theorem that enjoying what you are doing drives personal and group success.
 Our research group consists of undergraduate and graduate students, post-docs, and a PI but we are a democratic group.
 Each group member is expected to play an important and equal role in the lab.
 We have weekly lab meetings and also try to have frequent group outings outside of the walls of academia.
 We focus on inter-disciplinary research and expanding the scope of our research about animal behavior, physiology, and life histories.
 For example, in the past we have had weekly lab meetings along with Nyeema Harris and her lab group in Ecology and Evolutionary Biology at UM.
+Currently, we meet each week with members of the Simien Mountains Gelada Research Project.

 Diversity is central to the mission of the Dantzer Lab and we aim to be a welcoming and inclusive lab group.
 We value different perspectives and are passionate about increasing diversity and equity in academia.
 We aim to provide safe working environment where all students feel 100% supported and we encourage students from underserved or non-traditional backgrounds to join the lab.